helins/design/papers/performance.md

 The CVM is a highly optimised execution engine.
 Some notable points:

-- Data structures and algorithms are all implement in efficient, low level JVM code (often with bitwise operations!)
+- Data structures and algorithms are all implement in efficient, low level JVM code (often with bitwise operations)
 - CVM code is compiled down to efficient "Ops", where a typical transaction might require 10-50 Ops to be executed.
-This is effectively the "machine code" of the JVM, and corresponds to operations typical in an implementation of the Lambda Calculus - becuase of the power af the lambda calculus, we usually require less Ops than the equivalent for a stack based machine
+This is effectively the "machine code" of the JVM, and corresponds to operations typical in an implementation of the Lambda Calculus - because of the power af the lambda calculus, we usually require less Ops than the equivalent for a stack based machine
 - We can rely on the JVM JIT to further compile key code paths down to efficient native code

 The `OpBenckmark` is a microbenchmark of several different groups of Ops, and demonstrates that up to hundreds of millions of Ops can be executed per second on a single thread: